acasi-ctf/ctf/sprint-reports/Sprint 7.md

   * Finish writing the documentation that talks about creating challenge sets and publish it to the primary documentation site.

-## Unfinished Work
+## Unfinished Work (Future Work)
 The unfinished work for our project is in no way part of the MVP.
 These are merely suggestions for future groups if any were to take up this project.
 * Create more challenges.
 * Show user which challenges have been completed in the UI.
 * Content for the rest of the cyber literacy site.